jackwinkler2/jackwinkler2/README.md

 I'm a Junior at the University of Maryland, Baltimore County, studying **Computer Science** concentrating in **AI/ML and Data Science**.
 I'm a **Cyber Scholar** passionate about full-stack development, efficient data structures, and building impactful projects.

 - 🖥 I’m currently developing in React.js and Python
-- 🌱 I’m learning Data analytics essentials like SQL and R
+- 🌱 I’m learning data analytics essentials like SQL and R
 - 📫 You can reach me at jack.p.winkler@gmail.com
 - 🥒 Fun fact: I make pickles